0xfederama/bitcoin-simulation-libp2p/README.md

 # Usage
 Run `./test.sh` to run a number of peers for some time.
 Then, check the `./outputTests` directory to see the output for each peer created

+# Test
+To test various things you can change some parameters in the first line of `main.go`